-The core Antarctic Science program supports research that:
+The ANT programs support research that:

-- Improves understanding of interactions among the Antarctic region and global systems. - Improves understanding of the dynamic linkages among processes operating in the Antarctic and Southern Ocean and linkages to global Earth systems, which helps inform decision making regarding environmental change. - Advances fundamental understanding of Earth systems and the biological, geochemical, and physical processes in the Antarctic and Southern Ocean as drivers and responders to changes on a global scale. - Expands fundamental knowledge of Antarctic systems, biota, and processes - Utilizes the unique characteristics of the Antarctic region as a science observing platform
+- Improves understanding of interactions among the Antarctic region and global systems. - Improves understanding of the dynamic linkages among processes operating in the Antarctic and Southern Ocean and linkages to global Earth systems, which helps inform decision making regarding environmental change. - Advances fundamental understanding of Earth systems and the biological, geochemical, and physical processes in the Antarctic and Southern Ocean as drivers and responders to changes on a global scale. - Expands fundamental knowledge of Antarctic systems, biota, and processes. - Utilizes the unique characteristics of the Antarctic region as a science observing platform. - Builds capacity and enhances diversity in the US workforce for polar-related science.